cekit/cekit/docs/installation/dependencies.rst

 Additionally, we require Git to be present since we use it in many places.

-For more information, please consult the ``Pipfile`` file available in the Cekit repository.
+For more information, please consult the ``Pipfile`` file available in the CEKit repository.

 Generate phase dependencies
 ----------------------------------